‘Outlander’ Season 3 Star Caitriona Balfe Promises More Sex Scenes For Jaime And Claire’s Reunion

 “I think if anything, when Jamie and Claire get together again, their love is timeless and who they are inside is timeless.
 In terms of the sex, I think old people have good sex too, last I heard!”

-Based on the time travel Outlander novel series by Diana Gabaldon, Season 3 of the drama series will be based on third part of the novel titled Voyager.
+Based on the time travel Outlander novel series by Diana Gabaldon, Season 3 of the drama series will be based on the third part of the novel titled Voyager.
 Developed by Ronald D. Moore, the new season is expected to premiere in September 2017.
 The writing of the upcoming season is already finished and the production will be starting in May 2017.

 The newest addition to the cast of the upcoming season is Hannah James and Tanya Reynolds.
 They will join the cast as the Dunsany sisters, Geneva and Isobel.
 Also joining the cast will be Gary Young, who will play the character of the Chinese man with extensive knowledge of Eastern medicines, Mr. Willoughby.
 Charlie Hiett will be seen playing the role of Captain Thomas Leonard, as a strict British Navy officer.

 In addition, Lauren Lyle will play the role of the daughter of Laoghaire, Marsali.
 The little Fergus, whom Jaime and Claire raised as their own son, will be back.
-The 27-year-old actor César Domboy will be taking up on the role of young Fergus, who is described as a handsome man with a great loyalty for Jaime Fraser and his clan.
+The 27-year-old actor César Domboy will be taking up the role of young Fergus, who is described as a handsome man with a great loyalty for Jaime Fraser and his clan.

 Meanwhile, there are rumors that the co-stars Sam Heughan and Caitriona Balfe are dating.
 However, these rumors have been officially trashed by the actors.
 In the recently released trailer of Outlander Season 3, Jaime can be seen longing for Claire.